eclipse-threadx/threadx-learn-samples/README.md

 [GitHub Codespaces](https://github.com/features/codespaces) is the preferred way to building and run these sample if you have your GitHub account enabled for this feature.
 Otherwise, you can still use it with the [local dev container](https://code.visualstudio.com/docs/remote/containers) or set up the toolchain by your own.

-Follow the [Set up environment](https://learn.microsoft.com/training/modules/introduction-azure-rtos/2-set-up-environment) unit to get started with the samples.

 #### Directory layout

     .